History of First Amendment to the United States Constitution in Timeline

 1973: Miller v.
 California

 In 1973, the Roth test was expanded when the Court decided Miller v.
-California, establishing a new standard for obscenity.
+California, which established a three-prong test for obscenity.

 1974: Gertz v.
 Robert Welch, Inc.

-In 1974, the Court ruled in Gertz v.
-Robert Welch, Inc. that a private individual had to prove malice only to be awarded punitive damages, not actual damages.
+In 1974, the Supreme Court ruled in Gertz v.
+Robert Welch, Inc. that a private individual only needed to prove malice to be awarded punitive damages in a defamation case, not actual damages.

 1974: Miami Herald Publishing Co. v.
 Tornillo

-In 1974, the Supreme Court unanimously struck down a state law requiring newspapers criticizing political candidates to publish their responses in Miami Herald Publishing Co. v.
-Tornillo.
-The Supreme Court found that freedom, but not responsibility, is mandated by the First Amendment.
+In 1974, the Supreme Court unanimously struck down a state law in Miami Herald Publishing Co. v.
+Tornillo that required newspapers criticizing political candidates to publish their responses, asserting that freedom, not responsibility, is mandated by the First Amendment.

 1976: Virginia State Pharmacy Board v.
 Virginia Citizens Consumer Council

-In 1976, the Court overturned Valentine and ruled that commercial speech was entitled to First Amendment protection in Virginia State Pharmacy Board v.
-Virginia Citizens Consumer Council.
+In 1976, the Court overturned Valentine v.
+Chrestensen in Virginia State Pharmacy Board v.
+Virginia Citizens Consumer Council and ruled that commercial speech was entitled to First Amendment protection.

 1976: Serbian Eastern Orthodox Diocese v.
 Milivojevich

-In 1976, the Supreme Court case Serbian Eastern Orthodox Diocese v.
-Milivojevich established that the government may not lend its power to one or the other side in controversies over religious authority or dogma.
+In 1976, the Supreme Court in Serbian Eastern Orthodox Diocese v.
+Milivojevich, ruled that the government may not lend its power to one or the other side in controversies over religious authority or dogma.

 1976: Buckley v.
 Valeo